Two headed or two-faced creatures from myth, fiction, and symbolism.

-The two-headed eagle is common symbol of the Holy Roman and and Byzantine Empires.
+The two-headed eagle is common symbol of the Holy Roman, Russian, and Byzantine Empires.
 The two heads represent a country or empire ruled over by two powers.
 For example a ruler who is deemed to have both religious and governmental authority (church and state).
 This symbol was exported to other cultures directly.
 However the Incan symbol of a two-headed condor most likely has a different origin.

 Hindu mythology describes a two-headed bird called the Gandaberunda or Berunda (sometimes shown with a human body) , which represents the most destructive form of the god Vishnu/Narasimha.
 It appears in many official crests and temple sculptures.
 The Gandaberunda possessed incredible strength. and It is sometimes depicted carrying an full-grown elephant in each of its claws.

 A two-headed jaguar appears in some ancient Mexican art.
 (Sometimes described as a lynx, or just a cat).

 A double-headed lion appears in heraldry and in decorative arts (for example in the architectural decoration inside the George Washington Masonic National Memorial).
 However it does not seem to have a particular known symbolic meaning.

 A two-headed hound was said to watch over the cattle of a giant called Geryon.
 This hound, called Orthus (or Kyon Orthros) was the father of the Spinx and the Nemean Lion and older brother to Cerberus the three-headed dog of the Hades.
 When Hercules stole the fabulous catte he killed their caretakers including Orthus, his master Geryon and the other herdsman Eurytion.
 (Orthus appears in the game Titan Quest).
 Orthus is sometimes shown with a tail in the form of a snake.
 Orthus is best known today as the logo for the music television station MTV.